danielcarter/danielcarter.github.io/_courses/web_design_publishing/mc_4315_web_design_publishing.md

 Many resources are available to you online.
 Additional assistance is available during designated times in the Media Innovation Lab.
 You can also come to my office hours or email me.

-If you have questions that might be of interest to everyone or want to discuss anything related to class, post them to  [Slack](https://mc4315summer2018.slack.com).
+If you have questions that might be of interest to everyone or want to discuss anything related to class, post them to  [Slack](https://mc4315fall2018.slack.com).

 ### Evaluation

+Project 1: Student Bio | 10%
-Project 1: Personal Site | 10%
+Project 1: Student Bio - Redesign | 10%
+Project 2: Multimedia Profile - Draft | 5%
-Project 2: Multimedia Profile | 20%
+Project 2: Multimedia Profile | 15%
+Project 3: Organization Site - Draft | 5%
-Project 3: Organization Site | 30%
+Project 3: Organization Site | 20%
-Troubleshooting Quizzes | 20%
+Troubleshooting Quizzes | 15%
 Reading Responses | 10%
-Attendance | 10%
+Participation and Attendance | 10%

 ### Grade Scale